osexpert/Net9.BinaryFormatter/README.md

 NonSerializedAttribute
 ISerializable
 ```
-It also does not use `FieldAttributes.NotSerialized` or `Type.IsSerializable`.
+It also does not use `FieldAttributes.NotSerialized` or `Type.IsSerializable (TypeAttributes.Serializable)`.

 Since it is independent, it also means it can not do anything out of the box, since no types is attributed `[Net9.BinaryFormatter.Serializable]` or implementing `Net9.BinaryFormatter.ISerializable`.
 So you would need to change your code: